Prodaturu/Obsidian/3 - Main Notes/Encapsulation in C++.md

 # Encapsulation

+- **Definition:**
+	- Bundling data and methods that operate on that data within a single unit (class),
+	- while restricting direct access to some of the object's components.

+### Benefits of Encapsulation

 - Helps making sure that "sensitive" data is hidden from users
 - To achieve this,
 	- class variables/attributes must be declared `private`